ntl/orchestra/README.md

 | `:step_exited`           | The name of the step                 | Output of the step                |
 | `:error_raised`          | The error itself                     | `nil`                             |

-Embedded performances will inherit the observers of the outer operation.
+All observers attached to the execution of the outer operation will also attach to the inner operation.

 ## Recording and playing back services

 The final main feature of Orchestra is the ability to record the service calls throughout an operation.
 These recordings can then be used to replay operations.
-This could be helpful, for instance, to attach to exceptions in your exception logging service so that programmers can replay failed performances on their development environments.
+This could be helpful, for instance, to attach to exceptions in your exception logging service so that programmers can replay failed executions on their development environments.
 In addition, these recordings could be used to drive integration testing.
 Thus, instead of using separate tools such as ActiveRecord fixtures, FactoryGirl, and VCR for every service dependency, you can test your operations with one single setup artifact.

-You can record a performance on any `Conductor` by calling `#record` instead of `#perform`:
+You can record a performance put on by any `Conductor` by calling `#record` instead of `#execute`:

 ```ruby
 recording = conductor.record InvitationService, :account_name => 'realntl'